Ariamelon/Kiwano/README.md

 # Kiwano
- VIK module with rotary encoder ring and PMW3360/Cirque support.
+Ring rotary encoder and PMW3360/Cirque [VIK](https://github.com/sadekbaroudi/vik) module with RGB backlight.

 ## Disclaimer
 This board is licensed under CC BY 4.0.